TonyFlury/QuoraChallenge/docs/Developer Guide/overview.rst

 Likely Audiences
 ----------------

 When developing your challenge, please keep in mind at all times the target audience.

-The `Python Beginners`_ space is intended for those developers who are just starting out with Python and likely just starting out with development.
+ - The `Python Beginners`_ space is intended for those developers who are just starting out with Python and likely just starting out with development.
 It is likely that they wont be up to speed with most data structure and algorithms.

-Challenges aimed at the developers in `Python Programming`_ (who generally have skill level intermediate and beyond) will be much less common and should be more likely to admit more than one style of solution.
+ - Challenges aimed at the developers in `Python Programming`_ (who generally have skill level intermediate and beyond) will be much less common and the challenges should be open to multiple styles of solution, using data structures and algorithms

 .. _AdditionalInfo: